xiangui33423/assassyn/docs/language.md

 ## Abstract

-This document severs as a language manual of (EDA)^2.
-A language for hardware design, implementation, and verification.
+This document severs as a language manual of Assasyn[^1], a language that unifies hardware design, implementation, and verification.
 It is designed to be a relatively high-level language, so that developers can focus on the behavior of the system, rather than timing, state machine, and other rules.